ladrians/RoboND-DeepRL-Project-P8/REPORT.md

  * Have only the gripper base of the robot arm touch the object, with at least a 80% accuracy.

 A DQN agent and reward functions were created to solve the case.

+### Agent Behavior

+For this case the Agent is a `dqnAgent` which is instanciated on the simulation.
+The user provides their sensor data (in this case data from a camera) and environmental state, to the `NextAction()` function, which calls the Python script and returns the predicted action, which the user then applies to robot on the Gazebo simulation.

+Next the reward is issued in the `NextReward()` function, which provides feedback to the learner from the environment and kicks off the next training iteration that makes the agent learn over time.

 ## Results